ViktoriiaProtasova/100-days-of-code/log.md

 ### Day 92: June 20, 2023

-**Today's Progress**: The 92st day of #100DaysOfCode is over!
+**Today's Progress**: The 92nd day of #100DaysOfCode is over!
 I've continued learning React today.
-Also i've practiced on Codewars.
+Also, I've practiced on Codewars.

 <!-- **Link(s) to work**